Top Ten Differences Between the Lord of the Rings Books and Films

 One of the more memorable scenes from The Two Towers is where our heroes fight off Orcs on Wargs, with the battle nearly killing Aragorn when he topples over a cliff into a river.
 None of this actually happens in the books.
 In fact, Aragorn is never forcefully separated from the group.

-In the book, after Gollum bites off Frodo's finger and gets the ring, he gets so overexcited that he accidentally leans off the cliff and into the volcano.
-The filmmakers changed it to Frodo pushing Gollum instead cause they thought Gollum just leaning over was anti-climatic.
+In the book, after Gollum bites off Frodo's finger and gets the ring, he becomes so overexcited that he accidentally leans off the cliff and into the volcano.
+The filmmakers changed it to Frodo pushing Gollum instead because they thought Gollum just leaning over was anticlimactic.

-In the book he doesn't say that he wishes that Faramir were dead(he only says that he wishes that Boromir were in Ithilien instead of Faramir).
-He also doesn't eat tomatoes sloppily.
-He would never do that.
+In the book, he doesn't say that he wishes Faramir were dead.
+He only says that he wishes Boromir were in Ithilien instead of Faramir.
+He also doesn't eat tomatoes sloppily - he would never do that.

 I like that he's more confident in the book.
 Aragorn in the films is too angsty about being king.